 If you are a victim of personal injury filing a compensation claim in Vermont, you are certainly interested in understanding the potential range of settlement payouts for your claim.
 Why?
 Because the ultimate goal of a personal injury or wrongful death claim is financial compensation.
 This page is designed to analyze how personal injury cases have been resolved in Vermont, giving you the ability to align your claim with Vermont personal injury settlement statistics and example settlements and jury payouts.

 But tread carefully.
-Comparing two similar cases and expecting the same outcome make sense in theory.
+Comparing two similar cases and expecting the same outcome makes sense in theory.
 But the cases rarely line up as they seem to.
-Each case is unique and often the driving factors behind a settlement payout cannot be encapsulated in a case summary.
+Each case is unique.
+Often the driving factors behind a settlement payout cannot be encapsulated in a case summary.
 But analyzing similar cases and statistics does offer you more insight into the potential value of your injury claim.
 That is why we’ve collated and presented this information to you.
 So you can learn from example settlements as long as you take them with a bucket of salt.

 Vermont Injury Verdicts and Settlements